sami1367/Laravel-Inertia-Search-Filter/README.md

-# Nina.care Laravel & Inertia.js Assessment
+# Laravel & Inertia.js Search Filter Example

 This project is a full-stack web application developed as part of the Nina.care Laravel & Inertia.js assessment.
 The application is built using the Laravel framework for the backend and Inertia.js with Vue.js for the frontend.